HoussemDellai/aks-enterprise/doc.md

 ## Can I use a managed identity to access a resource in a different directory/tenant?
 No. Managed identities don't currently support cross-directory scenarios.

+## If my peered VNets are deployed in different subscriptions, will connectivity via Bastion work?
+Yes, connectivity via Bastion will continue to work for peered VNets across different subscription for a single Tenant.
+Subscriptions across two different Tenants aren't supported.
+To see Bastion in the Connect drop down menu, the user must select the subs they have access to in Subscription > global subscription.

+## I have access to the peered VNet, but I can't see the VM deployed there.
+Make sure the user has read access to both the VM, and the peered VNet.

+## Can I still deploy multiple Bastion hosts across peered virtual networks?
+Yes.
+By default, a user sees the Bastion host that is deployed in the same virtual network in which VM resides.
+However, in the Connect menu, a user can see multiple Bastion hosts detected across peered networks.
+They can select the Bastion host that they prefer to use to connect to the VM deployed in the virtual network.